Incorporating cruises around the Norwegian fjords and the Baltics, Scandinavian cruises showcase some of Northern Europe's most stunning scenery.

 The natural beauty of the Norwegian Fjords is unparalleled and this majestic landscape draws hordes of visitors to Norway’s scenic shores.
-Norway’s spectacular natural landscape makes hiking, cycling, rock climbing and other outdoor pursuits particularly popular in the region, attracting thrill-seekers from across the world to these beautiful fjords.
-Some of Norway’s most popular ports including the nation’s capital of Oslo, the cultural hub of Bergen alongside many smaller destinations which acts as gateways to the Norwegian Fjords, such as Flaam, Alesund, Geiranger and Kristiansund.
+The spectacular natural landscape makes hiking, cycling, rock climbing and other outdoor pursuits particularly popular in the region, attracting thrill-seekers from across the world to these beautiful fjords.
+Some of Norway’s most popular ports include the nation’s capital of Oslo and cultural hub of Bergen, alongside many smaller destinations which act as gateways to the Norwegian fjords, such as Flaam, Alesund, Geiranger and Kristiansund.
 Further north, the Arctic region of Svalbard is a joy to explore, from its dramatic icy plains to its quaint and charming towns and settlements.

 The largest of the Scandinavian nations, Sweden shares a border with Norway and Finland.
 This friendly and popular country boasts a wealth of wonderful ports along its beautiful coastline, including the capital city of Stockholm.
-Stockholm’s inner city is spread across 14 islands connected by over 50 bridges, generating a distinctive and enchanting ambience across the metropolis.
+This inner city is spread across 14 islands connected by over 50 bridges, generating a distinctive and enchanting ambience across the metropolis.
 The city is brimming with historic monuments, fascinating museums and excellent viewpoints across the surrounding regions.
-There is a lot more to Sweden than just Stockholm, as a number of other marvellous ports are often called upon during a Scandinavian cruise getaway.
-From the scenic cities of Visby and Gothenburg to the welcoming towns of Halmstad and Helsingborg, there are plenty of destinations to enjoy across this beautiful area.
+Other marvellous Swedish ports include the scenic cities of Visby and Gothenburg, and the welcoming towns of Halmstad and Helsingborg.

 Service – Our dedicated Cruise Concierge team will guide you through every step of the booking process, helping to plan your perfect cruise holiday.